Muhammed-Rihan/Cafe-Landing-Page/README.md

 # Café-Landing-Page

-This is a modern, responsive landing page designed for a fictional café.
+This is a modern, landing page designed for a fictional café.
 The project showcases clean UI design and smooth user experience, tailored for showcasing a café's offerings, ambience, and services.
 It highlights essential front-end development skills using HTML, CSS, and JavaScript.

 Features:
   🎨 Elegant UI/UX: Aesthetic design with visually appealing typography, images, and a user-friendly layout.